galaxyproject/training-material/topics/genome-annotation/tutorials/introduction-to-cpt-galaxy/tutorial.md

 ## The Current History

 All users have one 'current' history, which can be thought of as **a workspace or a current working directory** in bioinformatics terms.
-You current history displayed in the right hand side of the main 'Analyze Data' Galaxy page in what is called the history panel.
+Your current history is displayed on the right hand side of the main 'Analyze Data' Galaxy page in what is called the history panel.

 The history panel displays output datasets in the order in which they were created with the oldest/first shown on the